- Home to DLR

 - A booth licensee must have a South Dakota sales tax license.
 (Call 800.829.9188.)

-- In South Dakota booth licensees may share the following with other licensees in the salon:
+- In South Dakota booth renters may share the following with other licensees in the salon:

 - Reception areas

 - Fire extinguisher for each 1,500 square feet of space

 - First aid kit (containing small adhesive bandages, disposable exam gloves, gauze and antiseptic).
 A copy of the blood exposure instructions must also be in the kit.